Post-Stroke Care2026-05-13T10:34:44+00:00

 from Connected Health

-Opting for our Post-Stroke Care brings numerous advantages, including:
+Opting for our specialised home health care services brings numerous advantages, including:

-1. Physical Function Improvement: Customised physical therapy sessions aid patients in regaining strength and mobility.
+Customised physical therapy sessions help patients regain strength, coordination, and mobility.

-2. Communication Enhancement: Overcoming speech and language hurdles becomes achievable with specialised therapy.
+Overcoming speech and language hurdles becomes achievable with specialised therapy and tailored support.

-5. Emotional and Psychological Support: Our holistic care model involves emotional support for patients and their families, aiding in the adjustment to life post-stroke.
+Our holistic post stroke care model includes emotional support for both patients and families, helping everyone adjust to life after a stroke.

-6. Family Support and Education: We equip families with the knowledge, support, and respite care needed to effectively care for their loved ones.
+We equip families with the knowledge, support, and respite care needed to confidently care for their loved ones at home.

 Get in Touch for Post-Stroke Care

-Our stroke aftercare services are tailored to your needs and delivered where you love most, in the company of those you love most.
-This is the beauty of Connected Health homecare.
-A local care specialist will work closely with you to create a care plan tailored to your needs, routines, and lifestyle.
-This helps speed recovery and is a great place to relearn skills and adapt to physical limitations.
+A local care specialist will work closely with you to create a personalised care plan tailored to your needs, routines, and lifestyle.
+This helps speed recovery and provides a supportive environment to relearn skills and adapt to physical limitations.

-We will collaborate with your family, the hospital, the physician, and other healthcare organisations to create a stroke care plan that meets your needs.
-You can still have your district nurse attend to offer additional stroke support if needed.
-We know that asking for help is a difficult decision.
-We are here to help you every step of your way.
+We collaborate with your family, hospital team, physician, and other healthcare organisations to create a stroke care plan that fully supports your recovery goals.
+Your district nurse can also continue to attend and provide additional support if needed.

-To get started with post-stroke care at home, click the button below.
+To get started with post stroke care at home, contact Connected Health today.

 How long is Post-Stroke Care typically required?2024-03-22T17:28:02+00:00